php-fig/fig-standards/bylaws/003-votes.md

 ## Expulsion vote

-An Expulsion Vote is called by any Core Committee member and consists of a separate concurrent vote by the Core Committee and Project Representatives.
+An Expulsion Vote is called by any Secretary or Core Committee member and consists of a separate concurrent vote by the Core Committee and Project Representatives.

 For the Core Committee vote, Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
 Quorum is 50%.
 A 50% majority is required for passage.